Emilia: fascinatingly ambitious anthems from an Argentinian pop powerhouse

 “Right now I’m doing music inspired by the 2000s, but different genres from that period.
 I try to weave my identity into the songs, but keep them familiar to that 2000s sound.
 I’m so excited because it’s something new for me.
 [The new single] is an electronic song, heavily inspired by Kylie Minogue.
 I just love her.”

-“if someone wants to make music, I want to inspire them with my story”
+“If someone wants to make music, I want to inspire them with my story”

 Have you met any artists yet that have made you feel starstruck?